UFO Watchtower: Visitors

 Messoline hosted a UFO conference with more than 100 attendees in 2002.
 Lectures were given by two women who believe they have been abductees as well as Fanny Ceto who claims she was the pilot of the 1947 Roswell UFO crash and her punishment for crashing the spaceship was that she would have to remain on Earth.
 Another UFO conference was held in August 2003.

 In 2004, Messoline admitted that she was not convinced that UFO's visit Earth, but that there are "days when she comes 'this close' to believing that there is some alien life force out there."

 In an interview with Roadtrippers in 2020, Messoline stated that over 30 thousand have visited the watchtower.
 She states that "'People don't get made fun of here'" this is a "safe place for people to share their experiences".
 Reported visitors for summer 2022 were about 5 thousand visitors.
 Messoline in 2023 stated that visitors have reported 163 UFO sightings so far, with Messoline stating she has personally seen 27.

+Larry Messoline expects more visitors to the watchtower following the 2026 release of the United States UFO files.